-Substance Exposed Newborn Brochure:
+Substance Exposed Newborn SEN Pamphlet:

 Health Care Providers’ Substance Exposed Newborn Referral Guide:

 A resource for health care professionals working with newborns and their caregivers.
 The guide provides a visual representation of the sequence of steps and decisions needed to determine whether a HCP should make a SEN notification to the LDSS.
 The guide includes the updates to the law made in 2018, altering the report requirements.
 View the Referral Guide

 Substance Exposed Newborn Toolkit:

 The purpose of the toolkit is to educate the public, including community service providers, local agencies, and health professionals, as to best practices for supporting substance exposed newborns and families impacted by substance use.
 This toolkit provides information and concrete suggestions that can support decision making and the creation of a POSC as well as the, development of local tools, practices, and procedures to support the overall well-being of pregnant women with substance use disorders, SENs and their families as agencies and providers implement Family Law Article, §5-704.2.
 View the SEN Toolkit

 The National Center on Substance Abuse and Child Welfare